-(1) the Proctors shall notify the student in writing of the date of the hearing, giving at least two clear days’ notice;
+(1) the Proctors shall notify the student in writing of the date of when the matter will be considered, giving at least two clear days’ notice;

-(2) the student shall be entitled to be accompanied or represented by a member of Congregation;
+(2) the student shall be entitled to be represented by a member of Congregation;

-(3) the student may apply for an adjournment of the hearing, which the Proctors may grant if they consider it reasonable to do so;
+(3) the student may apply for an adjournment of when the matter will be considered, which the Proctors may grant if they consider it reasonable to do so;

-(4) the Proctors may proceed with a hearing in the absence of the student except where they consider that his or her absence is due to circumstances beyond his or control.
+(4) the Proctors may proceed with considering the matter in the absence of a response from the student except where they consider that the absence of a response is due to circumstances beyond the student's control;

-(5) the Clerk to the Proctors shall read out the details of the alleged breach;
+(5) the student will be provided with the details of the alleged breach;

-(6) the Proctors shall ask the student whether he or she understands the breach he or she is alleged to have committed;
+(6) the Proctors shall ask the student to confirm whether they understand the breach they are alleged to have committed;

-(7) if the student confirms that he or she understands the breach that he or she is alleged to have committed, the Proctors or a person appointed by them shall provide a brief summary of the case and ask the student whether he or she accepts that he or she has committed the breach;
+(7) if the student confirms that they understand the breach that they are alleged to have committed, the Proctors or a person appointed by them shall provide a brief summary of the case and ask the student to confirm whether they accept that they have committed the breach;

-(8) if the student accepts that he or she has committed the breach,
+(8) if the student accepts that they have committed the breach,

-(a) he or she shall be invited to make a statement in mitigation of the breach and may call witnesses relevant to any findings and penalty;
+(a) the student shall be invited to make a statement in mitigation of the breach and may provide witness evidence relevant to any findings and penalty;

-(b) if the student calls witnesses, the Proctors may call evidence in reply;
+(b) if the student provides witness evidence, the Proctors may provide evidence in reply;

-(9) if the student does not accept that he or she has committed the breach,
+(9) if the student does not accept that they have committed the breach,

-(a) the Proctors or a person appointed by them and the student shall be entitled to give evidence at the hearing, to make an opening speech, to call witnesses, and to question any person (including a party) who gives evidence.
+(a) the Proctors or a person appointed by them and the student shall be entitled to provide evidence, to make a statement, to provide witness evidence, and comment on others' evidence.

-(d) closing statements may be made, with the student being given the opportunity to speak last.
+(c) closing statements may be made, with the student being given the opportunity to comment last.

 (11) the Proctors shall announce their findings and any penalty;